-Iqbal married with Karim Bibi in 1895.
+Iqbal married Karim Bibi in 1895.
 Khan Bahadur Ata Muhammad Khan, who was a physician, was the father of Karim Bibi.
 At the time of marriage, Iqbal’s age was 18 years.

-In December 1914, Iqbal married the second time with Mukhtar Begum.
+In December 1914, Iqbal married for the second time Mukhtar Begum.
 His second wife died in the year 1924 after giving birth to a son.

 Later, Iqbal married Sardar Begum.
 The couple became the parents of a son named Javed Iqbal.

-Iqbal blessed with two children from Karim Bibi.
+Iqbal was blessed with two children from Karim Bibi.
 A daughter named Miraj Begum (1895–1915) and a son, Aftab Iqbal (1899–1979) who became a barrister.

-Javed Iqbal, who was a son from Sardar Begum, was born on 1924.
+Javed Iqbal, who was a son from Sardar Begum, was born in 1924.
 He became a judge and died in 2015.